airflow-laminar/airflow-supervisor/README.md

 ## Overview

 This library provides a configuration-driven way of generating [supervisor](http://supervisord.org) configurations and airflow [operators](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/operators.html)/[sensors](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/sensors.html) for long-running or always-on jobs.
-Configuration is managed by [Pydantic](https://pydantic.dev), [Hydra](https://hydra.cc), and [OmegaConf](https://omegaconf.readthedocs.io/).
+Configuration is managed by [Pydantic](https://pydantic.dev), [Hydra](https://hydra.cc), and [OmegaConf](https://omegaconf.readthedocs.io/) via the [supervisor-pydantic](https://github.com/airflow-laminar/supervisor-pydantic) library.

 ## How To: Use in Airflow

 `airflow-supervisor` can be installed in your airflow server environment and imported in your dag files.
 It provides two convenient top level DAG subclasses:

-- `SupervisorLocal`: creates a DAG representing a local supervisor instance running on the airflow worker node (underlying task will use `PythonOperator` and `BashOperator` to communicate between airflow and supervisor)
+- `Supervisor`: creates a DAG representing a local supervisor instance running on the airflow worker node (underlying task will use `PythonOperator` and `BashOperator` to communicate between airflow and supervisor)
-- `SupervisorRemote`: creates a DAG representing a remote supervisor instance running on another machine (underlying tasks will use `SSHOperator` to communicate between airflow and supervisor)
+- `SupervisorSSH`: creates a DAG representing a remote supervisor instance running on another machine (underlying tasks will use `SSHOperator` to communicate between airflow and supervisor)

 We expose DAGs composed of a variety of tasks and sensors, which are exposed as a discrete pipeline of steps:
 1. Setup `supervisord` configuration